How to Start an LLC in North Dakota? (Step by Step Guide)

 The EIN will be sent to the business by mail within a few weeks of applying online.

-Step 6: North Dakota Annual Report
+8. File your North Dakota LLC Annual Report (Mandatory)

 All LLCs in North Dakota must file an annual report with the Secretary of State.